 Hi folks, Don here.
-Let me tell you a bit about the path that led me to Full Range Strength.
+Let me tell you a bit about me.

 I started to read everything I could get on these topics.
 The city library system had many good books on strength training, bodybuilding and martial arts and I used these to create my training programs.
-I started using isometrics and calisthenics, and built some equipment myself with help of my father when needed.
+I started using isometrics and calisthenics, and built some equipment myself with my father's help when needed.

 My parents gave me a basic set of barbells and dumbbells one Christmas before I was in junior high school, and I started training both martial arts and strength in our basement.
 I used money I earned delivering newspapers, cutting lawns and washing cars to purchase more equipment.
 Soon my basement gym had a pull-up bar, iron boots, a bench, a squat rack (one of my father’s co-workers welded it together for me from scrap pipes and had automobile rims for bases), and a home-made slant board for sit ups.
 I also had a home made sort-of heavy bag, home-made shurikens, and home-made nunchucks.